Volkswagen Polo Tyre Pressure

 How to check your car tyre pressure

-On newer Volkswagen Polo models, the pressure level for each tyre will appear on your dashboard when your tyre pressure is too low.
-For older models, you will need to manually check your tyre pressure by hand every now and then to make sure they are at the correct level:
+On newer Volkswagen Polo models, the pressure level for each tyre will appear on your dashboard when it is too low.
+For older models, you will need to check your tyre pressure manually.

 Step 1